crynux-ai/crynux-node/README.md

 ## Start the node from source code

+### Prerequisite

+Make sure you have the following tools installed and accessible in the path

+* Python 3.10
+* Git
+* Golang 1.21
+* Nodejs
+* Yarn

 ### Prepare the config file

 Copy ```config/config.yml.shell_example``` to ```config/config.yml```.
 And adjust the file content according to your need: